The Unhealer: Plot

 During the night, a drifter, Pflueger, desecrates a Native American burial plot in order to steal mystical powers lying within.
 He uses his newfound powers to act as a faith healer, drawing the attention of Red Elk, who had been tasked with protecting the grave and warns Pflueger to return the powers before they turn on him.
 Pflueger rudely dismisses him and leaves with Bernice Mason, who has begged him to come heal her son.

 Kelly Mason is a high school student and bullied outcast due to his rare eating disorder called Pica, which causes him to eat inedible items.
-Outside of his warm relationship with his mother, his only reprieve is his childhood friend Dominique, with whom he has a mutual crush.
+Outside of his warm relationship with his mother, his only reprieve is his childhood friend Dominique, on whom he has a mutual crush.
 However, his friendship with Dominique draws negative attention from a group of bullies, brothers Nelson and Reed, Tony, Brad, and Tucker.
 Unable to eat anything edible, he is dying from malnutrition, but when Pflueger attempts to heal him, he is overpowered and perishes; Kelly survives and his condition immediately improves.

 Kelly discovers that Pflueger's powers transferred to him: not only does his body heal instantly, any pain given to his body is returned to the person who inflicted it, which he learns when Reed attempts to assault him for talking to Dominique.
-Bernie urges him to keep the powers a secret.
+Bernice urges him to keep the powers a secret.
 However, others are drawn into his situation when the bullies confront him after a bonfire party.
 Brad, while following a bicycling Kelly, attempts to run him over with his car.
 However, when he hits Kelly, Brad is killed instantly.
 The others believe it was an accident caused by the car's airbags.
-Kelly heals quickly, leading the police, including Bud Adler, to believe that he is uninvolved, and Kelly reveals his powers to a Dominique as they begin dating.
+Kelly heals quickly, leading the police, including Bud Adler, to believe that he is uninvolved, and Kelly reveals his powers to Dominique as they begin dating.
 Meanwhile, Red Elk is tracking down the supernatural powers and tries to confront Kelly, but the latter become spooked and leaves.

 The bullies swear revenge on Kelly for Brad's death and try to run him and his mother out of town.
 When they believe that he and Bernice are away, they remove the cinderblock from their mobile home in an attempt to trash it.
 Unbeknownst to them, Bernice is unexpectedly at home, and the malicious destruction of property causes a gas explosion; she dies in Kelly's arms when he returns, leaving him devastated.
 At the funeral, Sarah, Tucker's girlfriend and Dominique's friend, encounters him finding Pflueger's grave and becoming ill after ingesting the plants growing on the plot.